 But it’s kind of ‘buy it once and forget all about it’ sort of thing, they’re that good.
 I’ve never needed replacements, so I never kept up with their marketing, and completely missed the release of the extensive V3 range until recently.

-It looks like V3 has significantly redesigned the plates, the pins, the holsters, the belt, and the handstraps, and added a ton more accessories designed to work with the new system including a sling bag and a Holdfast-challenging harness system.
+At first glance on their product page looks like V3 has significantly redesigned the plates, the pins, the holsters, the belt, and the handstraps, and added a ton more accessories designed to work with the new system including a sling bag and a Holdfast-challenging harness system.

 Asking around some friends who’ve already purchased the basic holster kit I’m not sure yet how the redesign improves on using the system but I have to admit the belt with adjustable holster positioning and the padding upgrades do look more appealing than the unadjustable nylon-heavy V2 belt system.